-In some cases, flat feet can stress the plantar fascia (plantar fasciitis), the fibrous band of tissue that runs from the heel to the forefoot.
+Soft Tissue Injuries In some cases, the effect of the flattening arch during pregnancy can stress the plantar fascia (plantar fasciitis), the fibrous band of tissue that runs from the heel to the forefoot.
 The tibialis posterior muscle (medial stabilising muscle of the ankle and foot) can also be affected.
-If your are experiencing problems due to over-pronation it is important that you treat it not only for pain relief but also to prevent other foot conditions from developing such as Plantar Fasciitis, Heel Spurs, Metatarsalgia, Post-Tib Tendonitis and/or Bunions.
+If your are experiencing problems due to over-pronation (flat feet) it is important that you treat it not only for pain relief but also to prevent other foot conditions from developing such as Plantar Fasciitis, Heel Spurs, Metatarsalgia, Post-Tib Tendonitis and/or Bunions.
 Most of these conditions can be treated conservatively without the need for medications or surgery.
 Typically, they involve either a custom or "ready-made" orthotic.
 These orthotics should be designed with appropriate arch support to correct the over-pronation and improve comfort, and can be fitted and purchased from your podiatrist.
 Proper fitting footwear is also very important in treating over-pronation.
 Choose comfortable footwear that provides extra support and shock absorption.

 Hot and burning sensations in the feet are also very common in pregnancy, not only due to a sudden increase in weight and swelling, but because of hormonal changes that cause a slight increase in body temperature.
 Many pregnant women report that their feet can become hot and irritable as they grow tired even leading to a loss of sleep in extreme cases.
 It should be mentioned though that there are other more serious conditions that can cause these symptoms so if you have any concerns you may like to have it assessed by your podiatrist to rule out any other potential causes.